The New Fresh Foam Gobi V3

-Running in front of one of the 10 amazing waterfalls along the ten falls trail in Silver Falls State Park, OR, while appreciating the sensitivity of the Gobi Trail v2.
+Running in front of one of the 10 amazing waterfalls along the 10 falls trail in Silver Falls State Park, OR.

 We think this shoe is an ideal everyday trainer and is the single best choice among our review selection for running on both roads and trails without unnecessarily wearing down those huge lugs that you paid such a premium for.
 It also looks normal enough to wear around town as a regular comfortable shoe.

 The main South Falls at Silver Falls State Park is the largest of the ten that we saw while cruising the loop in the Gobi Trail.
 We love this shoe because it is so comfortable, perfect for lots of daily training runs.

 This shoe retails for $100, making it the most affordable in this review.
 We liked it far better than its overall rating would suggest, and think that the value-conscious will really appreciate all that it has to offer.